 - Cardiac arrest

-Once an addiction has formed, Demerol tablets are abused by swallowing, crushing, chewing, snorting, or injecting the dissolved product.
+Demerol tablets are abused by swallowing, crushing, chewing, snorting, or injecting the dissolved product, which often initiates or worsens an addiction.
 Additionally, many will take the drug with alcohol or other central nervous system depressants to enhance the “high” that they are experiencing.
 Others may use Demerol in order to reduce the unpleasant side effects of stimulants, such as Cocaine or Adderall.
 This form of polysubstance abuse can easily lead to overdose and multiple other adverse health effects, including cardiovascular collapse, stroke, heart attack, and even death.

 After a physical dependence has developed, abrupt discontinuation or a significant dosage reduction of Demerol will often result in withdrawal.
 Withdrawal occurs because the body has become so accustomed to the presence of the drug that it can no longer function “normally” without it.
 Withdrawal may also be precipitated through the administration of Opioid antagonists like Naloxone during the midst of an overdose.
 Symptoms of withdrawal are not limited to, but may include: